arixena24/BHEX-Mini-/README.md

+# BHEX-Mini

-# BHEX-Mini-Simulations for BHEX Mini Project.
+#Simulations for BHEX Mini Project.
 For more information, visit https://www.bhexmini.com/index